 A ridiculous trial and error exorcism.
 However, the higher the oil revenues, the more the boasting about nationalism and anti-imperialism.
 Much ado about nothing.

 Ricardo Hausmann: Definitely not.
-While pre-Chávez policies lead to the creation of steel, aluminium and petrochemical industries, export concentration in oil is at a historic peak.
+While pre-Chávez policies lead to the creation of steel, aluminum and petrochemical industries, export concentration in oil is at a historic peak.
 Chávez has even made the export of products other than oil almost a crime.
 He used the fact that steel and cement companies exported part of their output to justify their recent nationalization.
 The exchange rate regime coupled with a highly protective trade policy is also anti-other exports.
 There are no plans to create or promote other export industries.
 Non-oil production is geared to the domestic market and thus is completely dependent on oil as a source of foreign exchange.
 If the price of oil were to falter, Venezuela would have no alternative industries that could expand to take its role in generating foreign exchange.

 Bernardo Álvarez: Venezuela has a legacy of misery, poverty and environmental damage mainly in the areas surrounding the oil fields that have been exploited for years.
 Numerous questions arise as to where the social value of owner of the natural resources is left, where the Venezuelan industrial parks are, or how many goods and services Venezuela produces for the supply chain of its petroleum and gas industry.